XML RSSSubscribe It's Free

 (Louisville, KY)

-The situation you describe troubles many Christians these days.
-Some preachers appear to be obsessed with homosexuals when they should be preaching the Bible verse by verse.
+The situation you describe is troubling and one many Christians must deal with these days.
+Some preachers appear to be obsessed with gays when they should be focused on preaching through the Bible verse by verse.
+You can tell a lot about a preacher from what he mentions all the time and from what he never mentions.

 What causes a preacher to constantly make negative remarks about gays and lesbians?
 Here are some factors which may be causing him to commit this offense.